 - Lease Breakers – A lease is a legal contract.
 That said, landlords do not want to enter into a lease with a tenant they are not confident will make it to the end of the term.
 So, if the tenant reference checks indicated the applicant has a history of ending leases early, this is not the best tenant for you.
 That said, life does happen, and it is one thing if a tenant breaks a lease early for a job.
 However, the pattern of multiple lease breaks raises red flags.

 - References Do Not Check Out – If a landlord cannot reach individuals for the tenant reference checks, do not simply forget it and move them in.
 Remember, your property is on the line!
 So, explain they must have previous landlords reach out to you; otherwise, you will deny their application.

 Although not entirely foolproof, tenant reference checks are an essential part of a thorough screening process.
 After all, placing a bad tenant in your property could mean lots of stress, missed rental payments, and a possible trip to the courtroom.
 Hence, requiring multiple references and actually looking into them is so helpful for avoiding problem tenants.

 If you are looking for a solid way to place tenants in your Maryland rental property, look no further than Bay Property Management Group.
 Our tried-and-true screening methods allow us to boast a less than 1% eviction rate.
 Furthermore, we offer a 6 Month Tenant Guarantee!
-Proudly serving multiple Maryland and Pennsylvania counties, including York, Lancaster, Cumberland, and Dauphin.
+Proudly serving Northern Virginia, Washington DC, and Maryland and Pennsylvania counties, including York, Lancaster, and Cumberland.

 Need help handling a problem tenant in your rental property?
 Rest assured that the quality real estate investment management services of Bay Property Management Group will swiftly and legally handle any tenant or property matters.
 Give us a call today to find out what full-service rental management can do for your investment.